golang/tools/gopls/doc/features/passive.md

 - the `switch` and `break` tokens of the same switch statement;
 - the `func` keyword of a function and all of its `return` statements.

-More than one of these rules may be activated by the same selection, for example, an identifier that is also a return operand.
+More than one of these rules may be activated by a single selection, for example, by an identifier that is also a return operand.

 <img src='../assets/document-highlight.png'>